davidgasquez/handbook/Data/Data Culture.md

 - [Aim for a culture of celebrating measurable progress and learnings, versus celebrating shipping](https://erikbern.com/2021/07/07/the-data-team-a-short-story.html).
 - Align company on key actions.
 Every stakeholder should know how to explore that data.
 - Do pre-mortems.
 Where would we see the impact of *X* going wrong?
 Model that and plot it on a dashboard.
+- You can force coordination by making a chart and start the discussion with it.
+Having a default chart will foce people to fight on the definition and also provides a starting point.
+Discussions are much better when there are based on data and definitions.
+  - Coordination happens when people agree on data, direction, and how to move to the desired place.
 - [Send surveys](https://docs.google.com/forms/d/e/1FAIpQLSfufs_0zOGlFiE6oqrdZU7xCi399CBYbIlZkAMe15GTRRcPZA/viewform) from time to time trying to get pain points and know where issues are.
   - E.g: Do you have access to the data I need to make decisions in your role?
 - [Bring the collaboration process inline with the assets to allow for better handoffs and feedback](https://pedram.substack.com/p/data-can-learn-from-design).